rchipka/wp-export/README.md

 Export WordPress users or posts tables to CSV

+ * Exports WordPress table data as you see it in the admin view
+ * Works with Admin Columns Pro table columns
+ * Better than built-in Admin Columns Pro export functionality

 ## What makes it special

 Most WordPress CSV table export plugins attempt to manually rebuild admin tables in CSV format, which causes issues with filtering, custom columns, and custom fields.